aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Fri Aug  8 05:20:55 2025
+Last update: Sat Aug  9 05:11:02 2025

 ### Let's play! 🎮